r4bbitjs/r4bbitjs-website/docs/guides/multiple-rpc.md

 # Multiple RPC Communication

-RabbitMQ out of the box gives us 2 possible communication patternsserver-client and the rpc.
+RabbitMQ out of the box gives us 2 possible communication patterns server-client and the rpc.

-However it gives us enough tools to build nour own patterns
+However it gives us enough tools to build our own patterns

-Biggest feature of r4bbitjs is actually providing a design pattern that is not implemented by RabbitMQ.
-Multiple rpc communication.
+Biggest feature of r4bbitjs is actually providing a design pattern that is not implemented by RabbitMQ. **Multiple rpc communication.**

-In this pattern, basically client publishes an **rpc message** to a nexchange with a topic name.
+In this pattern, basically client publishes an **rpc message** to an exchange with a topic name.
 Then receives **multiple replies** from different servers.

-There are two possible use cases for this method.
+There are two possible strategies of receiving multiple replies from rpc servers.

-1. If we know how many replies we will receive te wait until receiveingall the replies and take anaction. afterwards
+1. If we know how many replies we will receive then we wait until receiving all the replies and take an action afterwards.
-2. We don't know how many replies we will receive therefore we execute the messages as soon as they are received.
+2. If we don't know how many replies we will receive then we execute the actions as soon as they are received.

-In this guide we will walk through both of those possible cases and show their differences.
+In this guide we will walk through both of the possible cases and show their differences.

 <div class="alert alert--primary" role="alert">
   All the example code presented in this section can be accessed over